-The Department of Cell and Molecular Biology at UMMC is comprised of eight regular faculty members, two members with joint appointments from the Cancer Institute, and six adjunct faculty members from the Departments of Preventive Medicine, Nursing, Physiology, and Neurology.
-We currently have 12 graduate students in our program.
+The Department of Cell and Molecular Biology at UMMC is comprised of 14 regular faculty members and two instructors, three members with joint appointments in the Cancer Center and Research Institute, two who are primarily education-focused, and six adjunct faculty members from the Departments of Physiology, Preventive Medicine, and Neurology and the School of Nursing.

 The overall objective of the PhD program in cell and molecular biology is for each student to achieve competency in both the coursework and research components of the program and develop critical thinking and communication skills.
 With this knowledge base and skill set, graduating students will be equipped to pursue a variety of different career options.

-To ensure that each student meets the objective of the PhD program, many different competencies will be evaluated, as listed below.
+To ensure that each student meets the objective of the PhD program, many different competencies will be evaluated.